 As indicated in the diagram, the upward spiral indicates how one rises from a level of contentment to joy and appreciation.
 The downward scale indicates how we can move from a level of boredom to despair and depression.

-Thoughts lead to emotions
+Understand how thoughts lead to emotions

 Our thoughts determine the emotions we feel.
 Emotions are feedback from what is happening in our system.
 When you control your thought, you can change your emotion from one position of the emotional scale to the other, climbing upwards.
 A negative emotion is an indicator or a warning sign that we are focusing our thoughts on things that are not helpful to us.
 To feel better, we must focus on thoughts behind the emotion.